valotas/mustache4dart/README.md

 Running the tests
 -----------------
 [![Build Status](https://drone.io/github.com/valotas/mustache4dart/status.png)](https://drone.io/github.com/valotas/mustache4dart/latest)
-At the moment the project is under heavy development but pass all mustache specs.
+At the moment the project is under heavy development but pass all [Mustache specs][specs].
 If you want to run the tests yourself, the following commands should be enough

 	git clone git://github.com/valotas/mustache4dart.git